isaiahgama/SpotifyAPIProj/README.md

 # Getting Started with this Project

-In order to get this app running locally for production, you will have to follow the instructions at [https://developer.spotify.com/dashboard/](https://developer.spotify.com/dashboard/) to create your own spotify application.
+In order to get this app running locally for development, you will have to follow the instructions at [https://developer.spotify.com/dashboard/](https://developer.spotify.com/dashboard/) to create your own spotify application.

-After obtaining your unique Client ID for your application, update the config.example.js file and continue with the following instructions.
+After obtaining your unique Client ID for your application, create a config.js file following the template in the config.example.js file and continue with the following instructions.
+Will not work as expected without this!

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).